 The bee kingdom in South Carolina can get quite complex when you’re talking about the different types of bees that reside within the state borders.

-There are more than 4,000 types of bees worldwide and about 20 different types of bees in South Carolina alone.
+There are more than 4,000 types of bees worldwide and about 20 different types in South Carolina alone.

-While most people think of honeybees when they think about pollinating insects, there are plenty of other bees in South Carolina that can help keep flowers blooming year-round and provide benefits to humans and plants alike.
+While most people think of honeybees when they think about pollinating insects, plenty of other bees in South Carolina can help keep flowers blooming year-round and benefit humans and plants alike.

-Here are 14 types of bees you’ll find in South Carolina, with some great examples of where to see each type!
+You’ll find 14 types of bees in South Carolina, with some great examples of where to see each type!

 There are many types of bees in South Carolina, but the kind most often seen is the bumblebee.

 Bumblebees can be distinguished by their fuzzy body, short waist, and long legs.
-Male bumblebees have a hairier bodies than female bumblebees, who have a more slender build.
+Male bumblebees have hairier bodies than female bumblebees, who have more slender bodies.

 Bumblebees use pollen to feed themselves and their colony.
 They also collect nectar to turn into honey as a food source for their settlement.